primaryobjects/oracle/README.md

 Imagine the 3 qubits in this example 000, 001, 010, 011, etc. being searched simulataneously for the target letter.
 In this manner, a single CPU cycle on a quantum computer can look in the array at each possible index and determine if the letter is located at that slot.
 After just 1 cycle, we can return the index `011=3` for the letter 'h'.
 Likewise, in a single cycle, we can locate the letter 'l' at the last index of `111=7`.

+This solution has a time complexity of O(sqrt(n)).
+For the entire phrase, "hello", we iterate across each letter in the target phrase (5 times in total) to execute the quantum circuit for a single CPU cycle.
+This would take an additional O(m), where m = length of the phrase (5).

+This would be a total time complexity of O(sqrt(n)+m) => O(sqrt(n)).

 ## Creating the Oracle

 [Grover's algorithm](https://qiskit.org/textbook/ch-algorithms/grover.html) on a quantum computer works by using an [oracle](https://qiskit.org/textbook/ch-algorithms/grover.html#Creating-an-Oracle).

 An oracle is a black-box mechanism that indicates to the quantum program circuit when a correct solution has been found.
 Without an oracle, the quantum computing algorithm would have no means of determining when it has located the correct letter in the sequence for the target phrase.

 An oracle can consist of logic that determines a solution state, given the values for the qubits being evaluated, or it can simply *give* the solution state (as seen in this tutorial).
-Consider an example of simplified Sudoku, where a unique number must exist within a row or column with no duplicated number in that row or column.
+Consider an example of [simplified Sudoku](https://qiskit.org/textbook/ch-algorithms/grover.html#sudoku), where a unique number must exist within a row or column with no duplicate.
 We could design an oracle using logic for this problem by representing clauses for the logic using qubits.
 Since each combination of qubit values can represent a different combination of clauses, we can determine when a satisfactory solution is associated with those clauses (in that no duplicated number exists in the same row or column) and thus those qubit values become a solution.

 The oracle used in this tutorial is a very simplistic one.
-Rather than using a logical set of clauses, we're simply returning the target index for the desired letter and giving that directly to the oracle.
+Rather than using a logical set of clauses, we'll have the oracle simply return the target index for the desired letter.
 The quantum circuit will still execute a full search and use the oracle to determine which combination of qubits is a valid solution.
 This allows us to more easily see how to construct an oracle for a quantum computer.

 Let's take a quick look at how we map qubits to indices within the array.